 The student is responsible for scheduling an appointment with the instructor/course leader to discuss the final grade or discipline action.
-If the student is not satisfied, he/she should schedule an appointment with the specific instructor first, then the Level 3 Semester 3 Course Leader: Mrs. McClure.
+He/she should schedule an appointment with the specific instructor first, then if not satisfied, the Level 3 Semester 3 Course Leader: Mrs. Todd.
 Then the Med Surg Team Lead Mrs. Gill.
 The next chain of command is to make an appointment with the Director of the Associate Degree Nursing Program, Dr. Strawn, following that would be the Health Occupations Dean.
 Dr. Findley.
 The procedure will follow the same as found in the student handbook.